Text compiled and adjusted from the UC Berkeley School of Optometry – Professional Etiquette Tips

 Academic Professionalism and Etiquette

 There are various ways that a student can present themselves as a professional applicant throughout the application process.
 Proper etiquette in all forms of communication will display to the admissions committees the maturity and potential capability of the applicant.
-The general information below are good tips to remember when professionalism is needed from the student.
+The general information below is good to remember when professionalism is needed from the student.

 General

-• Never badmouth a school or its stakeholders.
+- Never badmouth a school or its stakeholders.
 Every cycle, applicants are rejected because they wrote negative blog posts or remarks about applicants they met on interview day.

-• Always be honest.
+- Always be honest.
 Applicants found to have violated the principles of conduct risk losing the privilege of applying to their chosen schools.

 When Communicating with a School

-• Know your information before contacting the professional program.
+- Know your information before contacting the professional program.
 Program websites are very thorough with the communication.

-• Prepare what you are trying to communicate, whether it is through email, phone call, or in-person.
+- Prepare what you are trying to communicate, whether it is through email, phone call, or in-person.

 Professionalism through email

-• Email is sent from an appropriate and professional email address (e.g. johnd@hawaii.edu, doej@hawaii.edu)
+- Email is sent from an appropriate and professional email address (e.g. johnd@hawaii.edu, doej@hawaii.edu)

-• Always provide your first and last name, undergraduate institution or organization and (anticipate) year of graduation.
+- Always provide your first and last name, undergraduate institution or organization, and (anticipate) year of graduation.

-• Cover just one topic in an email message.
+- Cover just one topic in an email message.
 If you are presenting 2-3 points, use bullets or numbers to make it easier to read.

 Examples of good and bad emails: